nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Parcel `lazada3` is both fragile and bulky

 Examples:
-* `mark 1 pc/1 s/fragile` Marks the 1st parcel of the 1st delivery as fragile.
+* `mark_pc 1 pc/1 s/fragile` Marks the 1st parcel of the 1st delivery as fragile.
-* `mark 1 pc/2 s/bulky` Marks the 2nd parcel of the 1st delivery as bulky.
+* `mark_pc 1 pc/2 s/bulky` Marks the 2nd parcel of the 1st delivery as bulky.
-* `mark 2 pc/1 s/fragile` Marks the 1st parcel of the 2nd delivery as fragile.
+* `mark_pc 2 pc/1 s/fragile` Marks the 1st parcel of the 2nd delivery as fragile.

 ### Viewing a delivery : `view`